pierre-guillou/pdiags_bench/README.md

 * at least 700GB of free disk space for storing the converted input datasets
 * at least 100h of computing time

+If those requirements are too heavy, you can
+* reduce the number of downloaded datasets (default max size: 1024MB)
+* reduce the resampling size (default: 192 for a grid of 192^3 vertices)

 1. Installing the dependencies

 ```